hed-standard/hed-specification/docs/source/03_HED_formats.md

 In the above example, the keys of this second dictionary are the values (`go` and `stop`) that appear in the `trial_type` column of the event file.
 The values are the HED annotations associated with those values.
-Thus, the "Sensory-event, Visual-presentation, (Square, Blue)"
+Thus, the `"Sensory-event, Visual-presentation, (Square, Blue)"` is the HED annotation associated with a `go` value in the `trial_type` column of the associated event file.

 The `response_time` key references a **value annotation**.
 Value entries have keys, one of which is `HED`.
 Associated with the `HED` key is a HED annotation value.
 There must be exactly one `#` placeholder in the annotation.
-The actual value in the col
+The actual value in the `response_time` column is substituted for the `#` when the annotation is needed.

 The `dummy_defs` is an example of a **dummy annotation**.
 The value of this entry is a dictionary with a `HED` key